 The suggestion looks good.
 All of the users in the suggestion look like the same person and the target user is fine.
 This should be most of the time.

-When the suggestion looks like junk, it’s recommended that you:
+When the suggestion looks like junk, we recommended that you:

 - Make a note of the distinct users the suggestion seems to represent.
 You’ll need to merge those manually.
 See Option 2, merging manually.